thunderseethe/thunderseethe.github.io/content/posts/lowering-rows-intro.md

 One might question our premise, but it will come up when we generate evidence that contains an empty row.
 While this is a problem in general, the type checker will have figured out the return type for any particular `Case` (or we have a type error).
 So an easy resolution is to save the return type from type checking in our `Case`.

-We have one more sneaky non-row related node slipped in: `Local`.
-This isn't required for lowering Rows, but it helps.
-We'll need it eventually anyway, so we might as well introduce it now.
-`Local` binds a value to a local variable allowing it to be referenced later in an expression.
-It's like `let` from Rust.

-Similar to `Branch`, we could represent `Local` using function nodes.
-Instead of having explicit locals, we could use a function and an application.
-A local such as `IR::Local(x, <defn>, <body>)` could be represented as `IR::app(IR::fun(x, <body>), <defn>)`.
-The two behave identically.

-The reason we don't lies in optimization, again.
-While the two terms behave identically, we compile them differently.
-A `Fun` node represents a lambda.
-It might capture variables before being returned to God knows where.
-We're on the hook to handle that possibility.

-Not so for our humble `Local`.
-Because its _local_ to the current definition, we don't have to worry about capturing anything.
-Keeping them as different nodes in the tree makes it easy to distinguish their different use cases while compiling.

 ## Row Type Nodes